Skip to Content

 Crater Lake (photo via Jeff Hopper/UnSplash)

-Situated in southern Oregon, Crater Lake is the deepest lake in the United States and the ninth deepest globally.
-Formed over 7,700 years ago from the collapse of the ancient volcano Mount Mazama, the lake boasts a maximum depth of 1,949 feet (594 meters).
+At a staggering 1,949 feet, Crater Lake is the deepest lake in the United States and the ninth deepest in the world.
+Formed over 7,700 years ago from the eruption and collapse of Mount Mazama, this volcanic caldera now houses some of the clearest, bluest water on the planet.

 Lake Tahoe